Masturbation Month Chronicles

 Yet, far too few of us private Onanists are willing to “own it” and admit publicly that we indulge.
 Here in our Land of the Relatively Free, we have plenty of Gay Pride and Leather Pride, but not much Wanker Pride.
 I mean, would you wear the t-shirt?
 Probably not, because “sex for one,” as relatively harmless and healing as we now know it to be, is still condemned and ridiculed as an illicit, shameful act by our religious and political leaders, not to mention many of our friends and family.
 Thus, most of us keep our single-handed pleasures under the covers and in the closet.

-National Masturbation Month is a respectful attempt to open that closet door just a crack, letting a little Spring sunlight shine in on that which is usually hidden and forbidden.
+National Masturbation Month is a respectful attempt to open that closet door just a crack (pun intended), letting a little Spring sunlight shine in on that which is usually hidden and forbidden.

 It’s all part of your masturbation education.
-Yes, it may feel like playing hooky, but masturbation can teach you a lot about your own body: what kinds of touch arouse you, what positions relax you, what fantasies stimulate you, what props get you hot.
+Yes, it may feel like playing hooky, but masturbation has a lot of mental and physical health benefits.
+For starter, it can teach you a lot about your own body: what kinds of touch arouse you, what positions relax you, what fantasies stimulate you, what props get you hot.
 Masturbation helps you to find your mental and physical rhythm and style for maximum orgasmic pleasure.

 Partner sex is more romantic, of course, and usually more meaningful, but it also tends to be more stressful.
 Unless you’re a narcissist, you probably concentrate more on your lover’s pleasure than your own.
 During masturbation, you don’t have to worry about pleasing anybody but yourself.
 That way, you can relax and explore at your own pace, learning all kinds of stuff about your erotic responses that you can use to become not only a better lover, but a more orgasmic, relaxed, happy, peaceful and sexually satisfied person.